 - Development of research skills, data literacy, and critical thinking and writing skills is critical to the overall success of our students, especially to their post-graduation careers.
-The department will continue to support faculty efforts to engage our students in their research projects. - Resource-wise, the Department is one of the largest majors in the Fulbright College, with over 410 majors in Sociology and Criminal Justice, and 105 double majors, but the Undergraduate Director position is budgeted at nine months only.
+The department will continue to support faculty efforts to engage our students in their research projects. - Resource-wise, the Department is one of the largest majors in the Fulbright College, with over 420 majors in Sociology and Criminal Justice, and 110 double majors, but the Undergraduate Director position is budgeted at nine months only.
 Having the Undergraduate Director devoted to the issues of student success and retention as well as having the Director available through the summer to meet with our majors and counsel them regarding the skills they need and choices they have is a critical component of this effort. - Student success and retention efforts are key components of our mission.
-We will use available resources and work on acquiring new resources to support this effort.
+We will use available resources and work on acquiring new resources to support this effort. - We will consider introducing some rotation in upper-division courses. - We will increase our recruitment for the Sociology major and retention efforts, especially in Criminal Justice.
+Changing the major from CMJS to Criminology and introducing Health and Wellbeing area in our department should help us address our recruitment and retention efforts.